best lululemon leggings

 Nulu is best for light everyday wear (I wear this fabric to work almost everyday) and light-impact workouts like barre, pilates and yoga.

-Since it’s the most popular and best-selling style, you’ll see the most options within the Align family. [ As of 8/25, the Groove Pant Flare is now available in Nulu! ]
+Since it’s the most popular and best-selling style, you’ll see the most options available within the Align family. [ As of late 2020, the Groove Pant Flare is now available in Nulu! ]

 Hot Tip: When deciding on the best length, think about where you want the bottom hem to hit on your leg.
 I’m 5’4″ and the 25″ inseam, which is designed to fit as a 7/8 length, hits me right above the ankle in the perfect full-length spot.
 The 28″ length leaves a good bit of extra fabric at the bottom that bunches up unless I have them hemmed (which lululemon will do for free in their stores, fyi).